codefuse-ai/ModelCache/README.md

 ### Introduction

-Codefuse-ModelCache is a semantic cache for large language models (LLMs).
+Codefuse-ModelCache is a standalone semantic cache for large language models (LLMs).\
 By caching pre-generated model results, it reduces response time for similar requests and improves user experience. <br />This project aims to optimize services by introducing a caching mechanism.
 It helps businesses and research institutions reduce the cost of inference deployment, improve model performance and efficiency, and provide scalable services for large models.
 Through open-source, we aim to share and exchange technologies related to large model semantic cache.

 ## Architecture

 ![modelcache modules](docs/modelcache_modules_20240409.png)

-## Quick start
+# Quick start

-You can find the start script in `flask4modelcache.py` and `flask4modelcache_demo.py`.
+You can find the start scripts at the root of the repository.\

-- `flask4modelcache_demo.py`: A quick test service that embeds SQLite and FAISS.
-No database configuration required.
+There are standard services that require MySQL and Milvus configuration, and there are quick test services that use SQLite and FAISS (No database configuration required).\
-- `flask4modelcache.py`: The standard service that requires MySQL and Milvus configuration.
+The quick test services have `_demo` at the end of the file name

 ### Dependencies